dotnet/AspNetCore.Docs/aspnetcore/grpc/performance.md

 ### Proxy load balancing

 An L7 (application) proxy works at a higher level than an L4 (transport) proxy.
-L7 proxies understand HTTP/2, and are able to distribute gRPC calls multiplexed to the proxy on one HTTP/2 connection across multiple endpoints.
-Using a proxy is simpler than client-side load balancing, but can add extra latency to gRPC calls.
+L7 proxies understand HTTP/2.
+The proxy recieves gRPC calls multiplexed on one HTTP/2 connection and distributes them across multiple backend endpoints.
+Using a proxy is simpler than client-side load balancing, but adds extra latency to gRPC calls.

 There are many L7 proxies available.
 Some options are: